Biography of retired USMNT player Pat Noonan who is the head coach of FC Cincinnati.

 Pat Noonan established himself as one of the more dependable forwards in MLS over his ten years in the league.
 Combining pace and skill, particularly with his left foot, he could score from a variety of distances and angles.

 Noonan developed into an integral part of Steve Nicol’s New England roster that challenged for multiple titles.
 In 2004, Noonan tied MetroStars midfielder Amado Guevara for the MLS Scoring Championship when he scored 11 goals and registered eight assists for 30 points.
 In 2005, he scored eight goals in a season that was limited to 21 appearances due to injuries and National Team call-ups.

-College: A four-year star at Indiana, and chosen as a three-time NCSAA All-American, including first-team honors in 2001 and 2002.
-Beaten by four points for the Hermann Trophy in 2002.
+A four-year star at Indiana and chosen as a three-time NCSAA All-American, including first-team honors in 2001 and 2002.
 Finished college career sixth in the Indiana record books with 127 career points, and seventh with 48 career goals.